Takalar Regency: Administrative division

-Notes: (a) includes the kelurahan of Mandadu. (b) includes the kelurahan of Takalar.
+Notes: (a) includes the kelurahan of Mandadu. (b) the 2010 and 2020 population figures are included in those for Mangara Bombang District, from which it was cut out.

-(c) comprises a group of eight offshore islands - Bauluang, Dayangdayangan, Labbotallua, Lantangpeo, Pokko, Rewataya, Satangnga and Tanakeke.
+(c) includes the kelurahan of Takalar. (d) comprises a group of eight offshore islands - Bauluang, Dayangdayangan, Labbotallua, Lantangpeo, Pokko, Rewataya, Satangnga and Tanakeke.

-(d) the 2010 figure is included in the figure for Mappakusunggu District.
+(e) the 2010 figure is included in the figure for Mappakusunggu District. (f) includes the 6 kelurahan of Bonto Kadatto, Bulukunyi, Canrego, Pa'bundukang, Pattene and Rajaya.

-(e) includes the 6 kelurahan of Bonto Kadatto, Bulukunyi, Canrego, Pa'bundukang, Pattene and Rajaya.
+(g) all 9 are kelurahan - Bajeng, Kalabbirang, Mardekaya, Pallantikang, Pappa, Pattallassang, Sabintang, Salaka and Sombalabella.

-(f) all 9 are kelurahan - Bajeng, Kalabbirang, Mardekaya, Pallantikang, Pappa, Pattallassang, Sabintang, Salaka and Sombalabella.
+(h) includes the 6 kelurahan of Malewang, Manongkoki, Mattompodalle, Palleko, Panrannuangku and Parangluara.

-(g) includes the 6 kelurahan of Malewang, Manongkoki, Mattompodalle, Palleko, Panrannuangku and Parangluara.
+(i) the 2010 and 2020 population figures are included in those for Polombangkeng Utara District, from which it was cut out.

-(h) includes offshore island of Pulau Sanrobengi. (i) includes the kelurahan of Bontolebang.
+(j) includes offshore island of Pulau Sanrobengi. (k) includes the kelurahan of Bontolebang.

 The regency is virtually split into two parts, with part of Gowa Regency nearly reaching the coast between Galesong Selatan and Sanrobone districts.
-The northern part (the three Galesong districts) forms an urbanised narrow coastal strip stretching south from Makassar city, plus the small offshore island of Pulau Sanrobengi; it covers 65.75 km^{2} with 119,177 inhabitants in mid 2023.
-The larger southern area comprises the remaining nine districts.
+The northern part (the three Galesong districts) forms an urbanised narrow coastal strip stretching south from Makassar city, plus the small offshore island of Pulau Sanrobengi; it covers 65.75 km^{2} with 123,240 inhabitants in mid 2025.
+The much larger southern part comprises the remaining nine districts.